tejaktv/AdmyBrand-Ai/README.md

 # ADmyBRAND AI Suite - AI-Powered Marketing Platform

 A cutting-edge React-based marketing platform that leverages artificial intelligence to transform how businesses create, optimize, and scale their marketing campaigns.
-Built with modern web technologies and designed for exceptional user experience.
+Built with modern web technologies and designed for exceptional user experience. link: admybrand-ai1.netlify.app

 ## 🚀 Quick Start